Journées sur les Arithmétiques Faibles

-Invited Speakers: Gabriel Conant (Notre Dame), Dzmir Dzhafarov (University of Connecticut), Matt Kaufmann (University of Texas), Chris Miller (The Ohio State University), Russell Miller (CUNY), Arseniy Sheydvasser (CUNY).
+Invited Speakers: Gabriel Conant (Notre Dame), Damir Dzhafarov (University of Connecticut), Victoria Gitman (CUNY), Matt Kaufmann (University of Texas), Chris Miller (The Ohio State University), Russell Miller (CUNY), Arseniy Sheydvasser (CUNY).

 Paper Submission: Authors are invited to send an abstract not exceeding three pages in electronic submission in the form of a pdf file to be sent to firstname.lastname@example.org.
 Submissions are to be received before April 2, 2019.
 Authors will be notified of acceptance before May 2, 2019.